qutech/qupulse/README.md

 ## Status
 Note that the project is still in development and thus not feature-complete.

-The qc-toolkit library is already used productively by the Bluhm research group at the 2nd Institute of Physics at the RWTH Aachen University.
+The qc-toolkit library is already used productively by the Quantum Technology Group at the 2nd Institute of Physics at the RWTH Aachen University.
 As such, some features - such as pulse definition - are mostly complete and tested and interfaces are expected to remain largely stable (or changes to be backward compatible).
 However, it is still possible for existing portions of the code base to be redesigned if this will increase the usability long-term.

 The current feature list is as follows: